Manifold of Failure: Behavioral Attraction Basins in Language Models: Introduction

 The prevailing approach to adversarial robustness in AI safety is often restorative: identifying off-manifold adversarial examples and projecting them back to a latent manifold of \emph{natural} or \emph{safe} data~\cite{Li_Yin_Jiang_Hu_Wu_Yang_Liu_2025}.
 While valuable, this paradigm implicitly treats failures as aberrations from a well-behaved norm.
 We argue that to build truly robust systems, we must invert this perspective and directly characterize the structure of failure itself.
 What if, instead of a sparse collection of isolated points, a model's vulnerabilities form a continuous, structured landscape, a \emph{Manifold of Failure}?

 This paper introduces a framework to systematically map this manifold.
 We move beyond the singular goal of finding the best adversarial attack and instead seek to illuminate the entire topology of unsafe behavior.
-Our central thesis is that vulnerabilities in LLMs are not discrete points but exist in \emph{behavioral attraction basins}, which are extended regions in the input space where diverse prompts are drawn toward similar failure modes.
+Our central thesis is that vulnerabilities in LLMs are not discrete points (as commonly evaluated by LLM benchmark research) but exist in \emph{behavioral attraction basins}, which are extended regions in the input space where diverse prompts are drawn toward similar failure modes.
 Visualizing this landscape, as shown in our 2D behavioral heatmaps (Figures~\ref{fig:topology} and~\ref{fig:basins}), provides a global view of a model's safety alignment that is fundamentally different from any single attack success rate.

-To achieve this, we employ Quality-Diversity (QD) optimization, specifically the MAP-Elites algorithm~\cite{mouret2015illuminatingsearchspacesmapping}.
-Unlike traditional methods (e.g., GCG~\cite{zou2023universaltransferableadversarialattacks}, PAIR~\cite{chao2024jailbreakingblackboxlarge}, and TAP~\cite{mehrotra2024treeattacksjailbreakingblackbox}) that hill-climb towards a single objective, MAP-Elites is designed to find a wide array of high-performing and diverse solutions.
+To achieve this, we employ Quality-Diversity optimization, specifically the MAP-Elites algorithm~\cite{mouret2015illuminatingsearchspacesmapping}.
+Unlike existing methods (e.g., GCG~\cite{zou2023universaltransferableadversarialattacks}, PAIR~\cite{chao2024jailbreakingblackboxlarge}, and TAP~\cite{mehrotra2024treeattacksjailbreakingblackbox}) that hill-climb towards a single objective, MAP-Elites is designed to find a wide array of high-performing and diverse solutions.
 We define performance using a novel metric, \emph{Alignment Deviation}, which quantifies how much a model's response deviates from its expected safety alignment.
 Our contributions are: